 Using a generator run time calculator, you can accurately determine how long a generator can last with a 250-gallon propane tank.

-On average, a propane-powered generator will consume about 2-3 gallons every hour, which means the generator can run for 125 hours, roughly five days.
+On average, a propane-powered generator will consume approximately 2-3 gallons of propane per hour, which means the generator can run for 125 hours, or roughly five days.
 But this depends on the generator’s size and load.
 The generator should last longer if it powers a few things around your home or business.

 Can You Run a Propane Generator 24 Hours a Day?